Donotalo/playground-8bjr8a2j/lessons/lesson01.md

   - GNU toolchain for RISC-V: https://github.com/riscv-collab/riscv-gnu-toolchain
     - These are needed to cross compile (build for RISC-V from non-RISC-V machine, e.g., x86) for RISC-V hardware

+The readers are requested to install necessary software in their host machine to try the scripts of this tutorial.
+This tutorial is developed on `Debian 11`.

+Let's get started.